University signs ground-breaking academic partnership with Pakistan

 “This will help Pakistani trained lawyers to better understand our respective legal systems and will enhance the delivery of higher education legal studies in Pakistan”.

-Find out more about the Academic Partnerships Team.
+Find out more about our academic partnerships.